ivaaane/shire-reckoning/README.md

 # Shire-reckoning

-Output the date in the Hobbit way, in the CLI way.
+Output the date the Hobbit way.

-The Shire-reckoning is described in the appendix of *The Lord Of The Rings: The Return Of The King*.
+The Shire-reckoning is described in the appendix of *The Lord of the Rings: The Return of the King*.
 It was the calendar used by the Hobbits of the Shire in the Third Age.
 It consists of 12 months with 30 days each, plus 5-6 extra days: 1 & 2 Yule, 1 &
 2 Lithe, Mid-year's Day and Overlithe (in leap years).
-The year starts in December 21, but has the same length as the Gregorian calendar.
+The year starts on December 21, but has the same length as the Gregorian calendar.

 ## More information